Filmora

 Filmora features two tilt effects, tilt-shift circle and tilt-shift linear, which allows you to highlight people in the video, blur, and conceal the video background.

-Go to the Effects tab and then switch to the Utility menu under Included category.
+Go to the Effects tab and then switch to the Blur menu under the Included category.

 Filmora Tilt-Shift effects

-Here, I will select the Tilt-Shift Circle effect and drop it to the track above the video.
-Now, you can adjust the size, position, and intensity of the tilt-shift circle effect
+Select the Tilt-Shift Circle effect and drop it onto the track above your video.
+Adjust the size, position, and intensity of the tilt-shift circle effect as needed.

 Filmora Tilt-Shift Circle effect

-You see, the video background is blurred, and the people are highlighted.
-Now it's your turn to download the Filmora video editor and try it yourself.
+You’ll notice the video background is blurred, and the subjects are highlighted.
+Now it’s your turn to download Filmora Video Editor and try it yourself.

 You May Also Like